Memorable travel should never be about the destination but the experiences encountered along the way.

 To experience the ‘boil-up’ is to take part in a cherished Newfoundland and Labrador pastime.

 Tuckamore Discoveries, a nature-based tourism venture in Bonavista, offers hike and boil-up tours.
-Walk, snowshoe or ski your way along a number of selected trails followed by a good feed of traditional grub cooked over an open fire. (including capelin, salt fish, beans, toutons, jams and a few other delicacies served with tea or coffee).
+Walk, snowshoe or ski your way along a number of selected trails.
+Followed by a good feed of traditional grub cooked over an open fire.
+Food options include capelin, salt fish, beans, toutons, jams and a few other delicacies served with tea or coffee.

 Owner/operator Jon Joy, a local biologist, and educator, is a fantastic tour guide with a passion for the outdoors.
-On your journey John will talk a little about what wild things you can eat in the woods and you will also get the chance to start a fire using flint!
+On your journey, John will talk a little about what wild things you can eat in the woods.
+You will also get the chance to start a fire using flint.

 Thankfully, Cycle Solutions gets you to the heart of the “world down under”.
-Their adventure tours are like no other as you walk along a subterranean stream and learn about the forces and conditions that created the intricate system of natural cathedrals.
+Their adventure tours are like no other as you walk along a subterranean stream.
+You will learn about the forces and conditions that created the intricate system of natural cathedrals.

 The cave is about one kilometer long and tours are individually tailored to the abilities of each participant.
 All caverns traveled through are large enough to walk in, but there are smaller passages for the more adventurous explorers.

 Cycle Solutions can take you as deep as you’d like to go and have plenty of fun along the way with subterranean rivers and rappel sections.
 Helmets and headlamps are provided personal gear if available is still advisable.